parbasu/tableau/crime_germany/README.md

 2. Tableau works best with row-oriented data.
 But the data in the PDF report is column-oriented, which makes sense as it meant to be read.
 For example, instead of having separate columns for the year 2019 and 2018, we would like to have a single year column.
 So I had to do pivot and transpose the tables to bring them into a Tableau-friendly format.

 3. In contrast to 1., sometimes a table contains data that really should be on a separate table.
-In our case, this is mainly because the data is
+In our case, this is mainly because the data is only shown for the year 2019.
+For example, the recorded cases are only shown for the year 2019, but offence rate is shown for all the way back to 2012.

+End result of 1. can be found [here](https://github.com/parbasu/tableau/blob/main/crime_germany/pcs.xlsx).

+For the visualizations [Crime Statistics Germany by City](https://public.tableau.com/views/CrimeStatisticsGermanybyCity/crimestatsgermanycity?:language=en-GB&:display_count=y&:origin=viz_share_link) and [Crime Statistics Germany by City](https://public.tableau.com/views/CrimeStatisticsGermanybyState/crimestatsstategermany?:language=en-GB&:display_count=y&:origin=viz_share_link), the end result of 1.,2. and 3. can be found at [here](https://github.com/parbasu/tableau/blob/main/crime_germany/crime_stats_germany_city.xlsx) and [here](https://github.com/parbasu/tableau/blob/main/crime_germany/crime_stats_germany_state.xlsx).